Home / Recipes / Ingredient / Pasta / Homemade Butternut Squash Ravioli

 • In a large bowl whisk together the flour and salt, make a well in the middle add the eggs, (you can either combine with your fingers or fork), start with beating gently the eggs and adding in the flour a little at a time until all is nearly combined, move mixture to a lightly floured flat surface and knead (add a little flour when needed to the surface, (if it is too sticky) until dough is smooth, almost silky and well combined.
 Cover and let rest 30 minutes.

-• Boil fresh squash in a pot of water, puree until smooth, (or canned no extras) place in a sieve and let drain 10-15 minutes.
-In a medium bowl combine well, pureed squash, Parmesan cheese, salt and flour.
+• Boil the fresh squash in a pot of water, (or you can use canned squash but be sure there are no extras added), place in a sieve and let drain 10-15 minutes, then puree until smooth.
+In a medium bowl combine well, the pureed squash, parmigiano, salt and flour.

 • ROLLING OUT THE PASTA

-• Lightly oil and flour well the ravioli mold, place the floured side down pasta dough on the ravioli mold (see photo "dough in ravioli mold"), fill with squash filling (about a heaping teaspoon), cover with the second layer of dough.
-Press firmly down a 2-3 times on the borders and in between the ravioli, (use the small rolling-pin that comes with the ravioli mold if you wish).
-Flip the ravioli mold upside down on a lightly floured surface,separate the ravioli using a really sharp knife, pizza cutter or ravioli cutter, make sure the ravioli are not touching and lightly dust the ravioli with flour, and continue with the remaining dough.
-Lightly flour the ravioli mold again.
+• Lightly oil and flour well the ravioli mold, place the floured side down pasta dough on the ravioli mold, fill with the squash filling (about a heaping teaspoon), cover with the second layer of dough.
+Press firmly down a 2-3 times on the borders and in between the ravioli.
+Flip the ravioli mold upside down on a lightly floured flat surface, separate the ravioli using a really sharp knife, pizza cutter or ravioli cutter, make sure the ravioli are not touching and lightly dust the ravioli with flour, and continue with the remaining dough.
+Lightly flour the ravioli mold again before continuing.

 • In a large pot of salted boiling water add the ravioli and cook for approximately 5-6 minutes or until they float to the surface (I always try a bit of the edge of a ravioli to make sure it is cooked).